 Randomly Show Up

 It is your home, and you shouldn’t feel uneasy about randomly showing up to see what the contractor is doing at any given time.
-Of course, you should make sure you are out of their way and your presence isn’t a safety concern.
+Of course, you should make sure you are out of their way and that your presence isn’t a safety concern.

 When you randomly show up, let them know you are in the home so they aren’t taken by surprise.